digitaltom/semantic-knowledge-search/README.md

 # Semantic knowledge search

 Search engine to find related articles based on openai embedding, and answer with GPT.
-An installation with SUSE documentation + knowlwdge base articles as data source is available at: https://geeko.port0.org/
+An installation with SUSE documentation + knowledge base articles as data source is available at: https://geeko.port0.org/

 ![2023-04-13_12-04](https://user-images.githubusercontent.com/582520/231726466-d4e54b1d-4c8b-4a33-9596-e8d27cadbfd3.png)